alyxya/phonics-font/README.md

 To customize the shapes used for each letter:

 1. Edit the corresponding `draw_*` functions in `source/generate_shapes.py`
+2. Modify SVG files in the `svg/` directory for vector-based shapes
+3. Update PNG images in the `images/` directory for raster references
-2. Run the script again to generate a new font
+4. Run the script again to generate a new font

 ## Font Format